-In 2015, Mexico passed the Energy Transition Law which set targets to achieve “clean” power generation of 25% by 2018, 30% by 2021 and 35% by 2024.
-Additional targets were set under the National Climate Change Strategy to reach 40% clean power by 2034 and 50% by 2050.
-However, Mexico’s definition of “clean energy” includes nuclear, CCS and efficient co-generation., Mexico did not meet its 2018 clean energy target and is not on track to meet its 2021 and 2024 targets either.
+In 2015, Mexico passed the Energy Transition Law which set targets to achieve 25% “clean” power generation by 2018, 30% by 2021, and 35% by 2024.
+Additional targets were set under the National Climate Change Strategy: 40% clean power by 2034 and 50% by 2050.
+However, Mexico’s definition of “clean energy” includes nuclear, CCS, and efficient co-generation., Mexico did not meet its 2018, or 2021 clean energy targets and is not on track to meet its 2024 target either.

-In 2020 the government rolled back new renewable projects, citing energy security concerns due to COVID-19.
-The government has also prioritised the modernisation of existing fossil fuel plants and refineries, while cancelling the fourth clean energy auction.
+In 2020 the government rolled back new renewable energy projects, citing energy security concerns due to the COVID-19 pandemic.
+The government has also prioritised the modernisation of existing fossil fuel plants and refineries, while recently cancelling the fourth clean energy auction.